noorykim/R-samurai/README.md

 ## Example

-Below is a forest plot for the dataset _greentea_ (included with this R package) with all three unpublished studies assigned to have ‘negative’ outcomes.
-The dataset has 11 published studies.
+Below is a forest plot for the dataset _greentea_ (included with this R package) which includel 14 studies registered with a [clinicaltrials.gov](clinicaltrials.gov), of which 11 were published and 3 were as yet unpublished.
+All 3 unpublished studies were assigned ‘negative’ outcomes.

 ![](images/greentea_meta.jpg)